 As example, in case of Nimble Streamer Live Transcoder you may add Key frame alignment parameter and set interval value for it.
 Please read this article to get more details on the setup.

+General SLDP ABR setup and usage is described in this article.
 Sometimes when you switch between different stream's renditions you can see a some short glitch.
 This happens because a player need a new GOP to start the playback.
 Different streams may have their key frames be aligned differently, so each new GOP will start from different point.

 To avoid that, you need to perform key frame alignment for all single-bitrate streams in your ABR stream.
 If you look at our Live Transcoder as an example, you can set this up using this article.